Skip To Content

 “Difficult markets often lead to emotional decisions that might not be in your financial best interest.
 That’s human nature.”

-At times like these, a financial advisor can help you keep perspective and suggest some small steps you might take to rebalance and help protect your accounts.
-They might even be able to offer suggestions on investments you could consider making while the markets were down.
+A financial advisor can help you keep perspective, avoid rash decisions and suggest some steps you might take to rebalance and help protect your accounts.
+They might even be able to suggest investment opportunities you could consider making while the markets are down.
+Below are a few questions for whenever the markets dip, plus some insights on how you could benefit from working with an advisor, wherever you are in your investing journey.

-Nearing Retirement
+Nearing retirement

 Already retired

 Do I have enough cash on hand?
-Plummeting markets can be especially nerve-racking if you’re relying on funds from your retirement accounts to cover living expenses.
-“Your advisor can help you revisit your budget to see which nonnecessities you can trim to free up income,” Storey says.
+Plummeting markets can be especially nerve-wracking if you’re relying on funds from your retirement accounts to cover living expenses.
+“Your advisor can help you revisit your budget to see which nonessentials you can trim to free up income,” Storey says.
 If you do need more cash for a large expense or to pay down high-interest debt, your advisor might suggest working with a bank to consider low-cost borrowing options so that you don’t have to withdraw assets in a down market.

 Preparing for the next downturn